userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 confinement: devmode
 ```

-It's worth setting the `confinement` to `devmode` when you start working on a new snap. `devmode` runs your application without the security confinement imposed by the snap daemon.
+It's worth setting the `confinement` to `devmode` when you start working on a new snap. `devmode` runs your application without the security confinement imposed by the [snap daemon](/t/installing-snapd/6735).
 It also helps you to identify the [interfaces](/t/supported-interfaces/7744) that your snap needs, helping to speed up the snap building process.
 See [Debug snaps](/t/debugging-snaps/18420) for more information.

 Once your snap is ready, you'll need to change the `confimenent` to `strict` and test that the snap still works, before you make it generally available to users of the Snap Store. (`devmode` snaps may only be released to the hidden "edge" channel of the Snap Store where you and other developers can install them.)

 #### Apps

-*Apps* are the commands and services that you want your users to be run or use.
+*Apps* are the commands and services that you want your users to run or use.

 For the purposes of KCalc, we only need to define one app, which we're naming `kcalc-example`.
 However, it's worth noting that a single snap can contain multiple apps.